CyclotomicFields/libcyclotomic/README.md

 I am literally copying
 <https://github.com/gap-system/gap/blob/master/src/cyclotom.c>,
-turning into a library, and seeing if I can make it easy to use, with a nice modern C++ interface, and perhaps faster.
+turning it into a library, and seeing if I can make it easy to use, with a nice modern C++ interface, and perhaps faster.

 One problem I had while writing